Basic software troubleshooting

 - If you are running Microsoft Windows 95 or higher, try installing the program from Safe Mode.

 - Verify the CD is clean and contains no significant scratches.
 See our page on how to clean a CD and a CD-ROM for more information.

 Program or utility does not load or has an error when it attempts to load

 - Verify the program or utility documentation makes no mention of the error you are experiencing.
 Many times, the error and explanation on how to resolve the error are already documented.

 - Verify no patches or updates are available from the developer of the program or utility.
 In some cases, the software program may require an update before it can be successfully run on your computer.

 - Make sure all other programs are closed when you run the program or utility.
 If the program successfully runs after closing all other programs, it's possible that the program may have conflicts with other programs.

-- Make sure the computer has been rebooted at least once after the program has been installed.
+- Make sure the computer is rebooted at least once after the program is installed.
 Some programs require the computer to be restarted after installation to work properly.

 - Verify your computer has the correct date.
 In some cases, a program may rely on the date and if that date is incorrectly set, it may cause issues.
 See our page on how to set a computer's date and time for more information.

 - If following the above recommendations does not resolve your issues, reinstall the program or utility.